rosemaryuser/Build-Kernel/README.md

 ### Clang version

-The default version is zyc clang17.0.0, if you need to change it, you can go to build-kernel.yml to modify it
+The default version is zyc clang19.0.0, if you need to change it, do it so by editing the build-kernel.yml

-Usually Clang12 will pass most kernel builds of 4.14 and above.
-My own Redmi Note 8 Pro 4.14 is using clang17.0.0

 ### Extra build commands